Jeremy Sowers: Cleveland Indians

 On March 31, 2010, after failing to secure a spot in the major league starting rotation, Sowers was sent outright to Triple-A Columbus and removed from the Indians' 40-man roster.
-Suffering with a sore shoulder for most of the season, Sowers was finally placed on the disabled list on August 14, 2010 and did not play for the remainder of the 2010 season.
+Suffering with a sore shoulder for most of the season, Sowers was finally placed on the disabled list on August 14, 2010, and did not play for the remainder of the 2010 season.
+He became a free agent on November 2, 2011.

+Southern Maryland Blue Crabs

+After sitting out the 2012 season, Sowers signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball on April 17, 2013.
+He announced his retirement on June 1.
+In eight starts, Sowers went 1–3 with a 4.30 ERA and 25 strikeouts in 44 innings pitched.

-Post playing career
+Post-playing career

-After playing Independent baseball he earned his MBA and worked corporate strategy for Wal-Mart before returning to baseball with the Baltimore Orioles.
+After playing independent baseball, Sowers earned his MBA from the University of North Carolina.
+He worked corporate strategy for Walmart before returning to baseball with the Baltimore Orioles.

-He served as an assistant in the Tampa Bay Rays baseball operation department.
+In 2016, Sowers was hired by the Tampa Bay Rays to work as an assistant in their baseball operations department.
 In February 2020, when James Click left the Rays to become the general manager of the Houston Astros, Sowers was promoted to manager of major league operations.

-Sowers and his wife, Ashley, have two daughters.
+Sowers and his wife, Ashley, have three daughters.